vivekjoshy/openskill.py/docs/source/manual.rst

 User Manual
 ===========

-OpenSkill requires knowledge of some domain specific jargon to navigate.
+OpenSkill requires knowledge of some domain-specific jargon to navigate.
 If you know what the central measures of tendency and Gaussian distributions are, you are pretty much set.

 If you don't know what those are, please consider using a short resource on statistics to get acquainted with